envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: What is the Big O of a deletion operation on a Linked List/Double link list?
 A: O(n)

+#### C5

+Q: What is a pointer?
+A: A pointer is a reference to another place in a memory (another node).
+Kind of like a variable referencing another variable.

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie